josealonso/DevOps-Projects/README.md

 #### Problem

-Operational overhead to maintain servers: Jenkins, Nexus, Sonar, Git.
+Operational overhead to maintain servers: Jenkins, Nexus, Sonar, database.

+### Cloud Services for CI

+CI Pipeline on AWS.
+Services used:

+- Code Commit as the Version Control System on AWS.

+- Code Artifact as the Maven repository for dependencies.

+- Code Build as the Build Service.

+- Code Deploy.

+- CodePipeline to integrate all jobs together.

+The artifact is deployed to a S3 bucket.